The City of Sydney takes fire safety very seriously and has a number of programs in place to help prevent building fires and minimise their impact.

 Fire safety for boarding houses

-Every boarding house should have:
+Boarding house should all attempt to have:

 - fire safety plans that explain how to escape the building in case of fire, and what should be done afterwards